coreboot/coreboot/util/autoport/readme.md

 	e0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
 	f0: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00

 This is not a full-fledged SPD dump, as it only lists the currently-used speed configuration, and lacks info such as a serial number, vendor and model.
-Use `xxd` to create a binary file with this SPD data:
+To create a SPD hex file, one has to trim the offset numbers from the leftmost column:

-	$ cat | xxd -r > spd.bin  <<EOF
+	$ cat | cut -d ' ' -f 2- > data.spd.hex
 	00: 92 11 0b 03 04 00 00 09 03 52 01 08 0a 00 80 00
 	10: 6e 78 6e 32 6e 11 18 81 20 08 3c 3c 00 f0 00 00
 	20: 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00